Originally written in early March, I have updated this article to reflect the current situation in mid June 2022. All updates in bold & italics

-The suggested funding model for Bramley-Moore is largely accepted as contributions from Farhad Moshiri, the naming rights partner, a contribution from the Liverpool City Region Combined Authority and a contribution from the naming rights partner ( assumed to be USM).
+The suggested funding model for Bramley-Moore is largely accepted as contributions from Farhad Moshiri, the naming rights partner, a contribution from the Liverpool City Region Cimbined Authority and perhaps some third party debt.
 The total cost of the stadium is estimated at a minimum of £550 million.

 To date, Farhad Moshiri has funded the initial preparation works, the infil of the dock – effectively to where we are today.
 It is estimated that the cost of that contribution (so far) is £100 million.
 I will return to Farhad Moshiri further in the article.

 The Liverpool City Region Combined Authority have agreed to invest up to £45 million to support the “transformational regeneration” of North Liverpool.
 This is funded by a £15 million grant for work around the stadium and a £30 million loan towards the construction costs.

 *Update: 7 March 2022, Liverpool City region Combined Authority issued a statement confirming that Everton have not proceeded with the £30 million loan offered, and that discussions regarding the £15 million grant are ongoing